Australian rules football positions: Followers

 The followers are three different roles, the "ruck", "rover" and "ruck-rover".

-Also known as the on-ball division, the followers consist of three players: a ruckman, a ruck-rover and a rover.
+Also known as the on-ball division, the followers consist of three players: a ruck, a ruck-rover and a rover.
 They are known as followers because they have traditionally been used as players that follow the ball all around the ground as opposed to playing in a set position.
 With modern Australian rules football there is a decreased emphasis on set positions, but followers generally cover much more ground than other players on the field.